Skip to Main Content

 Your first attempt at the search to see if it works.

-• Run your search, and add any new relevant search terms that you find add to the appropriate search line of the database and also update your Search Planning Form
+• Run your search, and add any new relevant search terms that you find add to the appropriate search line of the database and also update your Search Planning Form (download form here).

-• If you do find additional terms to add, remember you need to re-search your databases to update the results to include the new term
+• If you do find additional terms to add, remember you need to re-search your databases to update the results to include the new term.

 • Test to make sure your search terms are locating relevant articles

-• Add truncation * and "phrase searching" where necessary
+• Add truncation * and "phrase searching" where necessary.

 Have you decided on the limits to apply?

-• Apply peer-reviewed, English language, date range, etc. (think about the justification for the date range you have chosen)
+• Apply peer-reviewed, English language, date range, etc. (think about the justification for the date range you have chosen).

 Have you checked your topic for literature reviews and/or systematic reviews?